graphicore/varla-varfo/explorations/calibrate/index.md

 Although I've seen claims that printers do not produce accurate output, in my tests with my home printer the measurements are *highly accurate*.
-The scale option in the print dialog is however an easy to trigger source of error, always set it to 100 % and don't allow to "fit to page width" or similar.
+The scale option in the print dialog is however an easy-to-trigger source of error: always set it to 100 %, and don't allow "fit to page width" or similar options.
 (If that doesn't fix it, the calibration scheme as described here works for print as well!)

 The claim I made, that the CSS-Reference-Pixel is a simple